ladio1z/WireGuard-VPN-Config-Guide/Install&Config - WireGuard VPN Protocol.md

      ##### The Endpoint of the Peer are updated accordingly after connection is established.

-          # Enable the Server to listen on the WG set default port via 51820 UDP
+          # Enable the WG Server to listen on the WG Clients set default port via 51820 UDP
               # You could set any other port to listen on this Server

     **Step 9** -:   Configure UFW firewall to open WireGuard VPN Server